 This is the main waterfall at the Ciletuh Geopark in West Java, and it’s truly a giant.

 The geopark is a bit hard to reach since it’s a 4-6 hour drive from Jakarta or Bandung, but once you get to there, you can reach this waterfall with 15 minutes of driving and then 15 minutes of hiking.
 There’s also a steep mini path to climb up to the base of the falls and see them up close, which takes an extra 5-10 minutes of hiking.

 Curug Cikanteh might be my new favorite Indonesia waterfall.
 If you hike to the top in the late afternoon, you can even see a huge rainbow.

 8. Curug Cimarinjung Waterfall (West Java)

 This is another popular waterfall at the Ciletuh Geopark in West Java.

-If you’re staying in the geopark, you can reach this waterfall with a 10 minute drive and a 5 minute hike.
+If you’re staying at accommodation in the geopark, you can reach this waterfall with a 10 minute drive and a 5 minute hike.

 Curug Cimarinjung is a 2-step waterfall with a bunch of good viewpoints.